River Valley Charter School

 Notifying the Chair of the Board of Trustees

-Policy requirement: Notify the Chair of the Board of Trustees with a formal written report.
-Your report must clearly document your Step One and Step Two efforts.
+Policy requirement: Notify the Chair of the Board of Trustees with a formal written report documenting your Step One and Step Two efforts.
 All named parties will receive a copy.

 Describe the specific issue clearly and factually.
 Include relevant dates, people involved, and key events.